rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 ```
 ### Checking the GoFlow Collector network flow records

-Almost immedialely we observe in our goflow logs running in Centos8 tons of Network Flows running:
+Almost immediately we observe in our GoFlow logs running on CentOS 8 tons of Network Flows:

 ```
 # goflow -kafka=false -sflow=true -nf=true